kube-logging/logging-operator/docs/configuration/plugins/syslogng-outputs/http.md

 Default: -

+### tls (*TLS, optional) {#httpoutput-tls}

+This option sets various options related to TLS encryption, for example, key/certificate files and trusted CA locations.
+TLS can be used only with tcp-based transport protocols.
+For details, see [TLS for syslog-ng outputs](/docs/configuration/plugins/syslog-ng-outputs/tls/).

+Default: -

+### time_reopen (int, optional) {#httpoutput-time_reopen}

+The time to wait in seconds before a dead connection is reestablished.

+Default: 60

+### timeout (int, optional) {#httpoutput-timeout}

+Sets the maximum number of messages sent to the destination per second.
+Use this output-rate-limiting functionality only when using disk-buffer as well to avoid the risk of losing messages.
+Specifying 0 or a lower value sets the output limit to unlimited.

+Default: -

+### url (string, optional) {#httpoutput-url}

+Specifies the hostname or IP address and optionally the port number of the web service that can receive log data via HTTP.
+Use a colon (:) after the address to specify the port number of the server.
+For example: http://127.0.0.1:8000

+Default: -

 ### user (string, optional) {#httpoutput-user}

 The username that syslog-ng OSE uses to authenticate on the server where it sends the messages.

-Default: -

-### password (secret.Secret, optional) {#httpoutput-password}

-The password that syslog-ng OSE uses to authenticate on the server where it sends the messages.

 Default: -